 “Be a Paleoanthropologist for a Day!” is an inquiry-based lab that has biology students carry out measurements on 11 skull replicas using customized calipers and protractors, honing in on the three major milestones of hominin evolution: bipedalism (upward gait), encephalization (cranial capacity), and prognathism (size and strength of jaw).
 The high school student is challenged to become the paleoanthropologist and deduce evolutionary facts and patterns based on first-person observation.
+Administer the lab with the following open-access resources.

 To inquire whether your school can borrow a set of skulls and instruments through our skulls-on-tour program, contact Dr. Chris Bayer at cbayer@tulane.edu.